Dutch Brain and Cognition PhD Thesis Award

-At the biennial NVP Winter conference, the society will award a prize for the PhD thesis conducted in the Netherlands that made the most outstanding contribution to scientific knowledge in the field of Brain and Cognition.
+At the biennial NVP Brain and Cognition Winter conference, the NVP Dutch Society for Brain and Cognition will award a prize for the PhD thesis conducted in the Netherlands that made the most outstanding contribution to scientific knowledge in the field of Brain and Cognition.

 The winner will receive an Award certificate, €500 prize money and the opportunity to present her/his work in the NVP Winter Conference.
-In addition, (s)he will be invited to present work from the thesis at the 17th NVP Winter conference on Brain and Cognition, Dec 19-21 2019 in Egmond aan Zee.
+In addition, (s)he will be invited to present work from the thesis at the 18th NVP Winter conference on Brain and Cognition, planned (provisional) for Dec 16-18 2021 in Egmond aan Zee.

 Open to candidates who have obtained a PhD degree from any Dutch university/institute in the roughly two-year time span between the deadlines of the previous and current thesis awards.
-For 2019 this means that the PhD defense must have been between October 1st 2017 and July 31st 2019.
+For 2021 this means that the PhD defense must have been between August 1st 2019 – July 31st 2021.
 Candidates can self-nominate or be nominated by their (co)promotor.

 The submitted PhD thesis should be original work in the field of Brain and Cognition and related fields, i.e. work in those fields that would typically be suitable for submission for poster and/or oral presentations at the NVP conference .